chili

 If no input argument is given, a short help summary is shown (same as when typing help chili).

-If no output argument is given, chili plots the spectrum.
+If no output argument is requested, chili plots the spectrum.

 chili can simulate field-swept spectra as well as frequency-swept spectra.
-For field-swept spectra, specify Exp.mwFreq (in GHz), for frequency-swept spectra specify Exp.Field (in mT).
+For field-swept spectra, specify Exp.mwFreq (in GHz) and Exp.Range (in mT); for frequency-swept spectra specify Exp.Field (in mT) and Exp.mwRange (in GHz).

 Input: Spin system

-For simulating a multi-component mixture, Sys should be a cell array of spin systems, e.g. {Sys1,Sys2} for a two-component mixture.
+For simulating a multi-component mixture, give a cell array of spin systems in Sys, e.g. {Sys1,Sys2} for a two-component mixture.
 Each of the component spin systems should have a field weight that specifies the weight of the corresponding component in the final spectrum.

 tcorr